maxkurze1/Arbeitszeitnachweis/README.md

 ## Usage

 ```
-python3 Arbeitszeitnachweis.py test.yaml
+python3 Arbeitszeitnachweis.py example.yaml
 ```

-This will generate a folder called test which contains the generated pdf files.
+This will generate a folder called test which contains the generated example files.